nagdista-dev/framer-motion-project-2/README.md

-# Animated Project 2
+# Framer Motion Project 2

 A modern animated portfolio-style landing page built with Next.js, React, Tailwind CSS, and Framer Motion.

-The project currently focuses on a single hero section with:
+The project is still in progress and currently includes only the hero section with:

 - A bold gradient background
 - Animated profile reveal